CKristensen/CKristensen/README.md

 Hi there 👋

 - 🔭 Born in Norway, made in Portugal.
-- 🌱 I’m currently learning Data Science and Engineering
+- 🌱 Into Data Engineering
 - 💬 Ask me about SQL, python, pandas, regex

 Stack overflow: